noir-lang/noir/docs/docs/aztec/concepts/circuits/kernels/private_kernel.md

 ---
 title: Private Kernel Circuit
+tags: [protocol, circuits]
 ---

 This circuit is executed by the user, on their own device.
 This is to ensure private inputs to the circuit remain private!

-Read the latest information about the Aztec Private Kernel Circuit in the [protocol specs section](../../../../protocol-specs/circuits/private-kernel-initial).
+Read the latest information about the Aztec Private Kernel Circuit in the [protocol specs section](../../../../protocol-specs/circuits/private-kernel-tail.md).

 :::note